 I use my simple custom Hexagon brush in three distinct areas for three different effects.
 First to create a chest plate, then to make some facial chains and finally to introduce some futuristic-looking texture on her chest and shoulder armour.

-Using it on different layers enables me to create a mask of my patterns, so I can paint inside them to depict dirt or worn edges.
+Using the brush on different layers enables me to create a mask of my patterns, so I can paint inside them to depict dirt or worn edges.

 Reusing elements that you've already painted will save you time.
-Here I take the stone from her forehead to create a flying spy-bot collar (of course!).
+Here I take the stone from the figure's forehead to create a flying spy-bot collar (of course!).

 I use several pattern brushes to create the illusion that my character is wearing a lot of collars around her neck.
 These brushes are so easy to create and will save you a lot of time.